 However, their independent nature means that you may have to be patient and firm.
 They do not react well to punishment.

 These dogs are food-motivated.
 Keep training sessions short, as Miniature Schnauzers can be bored by repetition.

-Once your dog begins to obey you, try to curb any barking.
-Although you won’t be able to stop it completely, you may be able to reduce it.
+Once your dog starts to obey you, try to curb any barking.
+You won’t be able to stop it completely, but you may be able to reduce it.

-Lively Miniature Schnauzers may enjoy the challenges of agility training, too.
+Lively Miniature Schnauzers may enjoy the challenge of agility training, too.

 Unfortunately, Miniature Schnauzers may suffer from a number of health issues.

 These cute pups are more genetically likely to develop disorders like the ones below.